 I also lacked the “cool and aloof” aura martial artists magically acquire the moment they tie a gi.
 Which explains why you never see them fighting on the streets, with equals anyway, except in kung fu movies.
 Their sacred art is reserved for the dojo alone.

 Atemi-waza, the striking techniques of judo and jujitsu, which I admit I practised privately, had long been banned in competition sport and hence not taught at all.
-Even our coach knew nothing about them, despite his expert act.
+Even our coach knew nothing about them, despite his expert know-all act.

-He complained to the student body, the authorities, and later even tried hiring goons, without much luck.
+He complained to the student body, the college authorities, and later even tried hiring goons, without much luck.
 Despite being a fresher, I faced no disciplinary action.
-After that, nobody tried physical bullying again.
-Unless you count the moral lectures about my use of “secret fighting techniques.”

 No, he just wanted my help buying a telephone call metering machine.
 Long before mobile phones, cities were dotted with manned telephone booths called Public Call Offices, or PCOs.
 One shop in town held a monopoly on selling such equipment, and high demand meant deliveries often took months.
 The owners were acquaintances, and I was good friends with the eldest brother, despite him being decades older.

-The sensei had heard from someone about my good relations with them and wanted me to get him a machine out of turn, and at a discount.
+The sensei heard about my good relations with them and wanted me to get him a machine out of turn, and at a discount.
 However, instead of politely asking, he threw what the Japanese call an aete, a challenge or dare, as if the onus was on me to prove my worth by fulfilling his demand.

 Still relatively polite in those days, I offered to accompany him to the shop and put in a request on his behalf.
 But no, that wasn’t enough.